-Sleep mode is a low power mode in computers which helps saving plenty of electrical power.
-But you may meet the situation that the computer won’t go to Sleep Mode like it used to.
+Sleep mode is a low-power mode in computers that helps save plenty of electrical power.
+However, you may encounter a situation in which the computer will not enter sleep mode as it used to.
 If you want to solve this issue, this post gives you 4 methods to fix this issue.

 Try these fixes: